 General Register Office

-These indexes are arranged by quarter year for the whole of England and Wales in large hand-written, typed or printed books.
-Microfiche copies of these indexes are held by many research libraries and record offices and also, to order, from LDS family History Centres.
+The indexes are arranged by quarter year for the whole of England and Wales in large hand-written, typed or printed books.
 When using them, care must be taken to allow for late registration and transport delays spilling the required record into the next quarter.
+After 1984 the indexes are aranged by year.

 The reference numbers obtained from any of these indexes are not usable at the local registry office who have their own system.